galaxyproject/training-material/topics/digital-humanities/tutorials/grobid/tutorial.md

 objectives:
   - Log in to Galaxy
   - Upload files to the platform
-  - Use GROBID
+  - Use GROBID to extract information from publications
 time_estimation: 1H
 key_points:
-  - You can use GROBID from within Galaxy
+  - You can use GROBID from within Galaxy to mine text.
 tags:
 - text mining
 contributions: